-- A. The assessment of family circumstances and employability for applicants and recipients is conducted by DHS workers during the initial interview or screening. - B. At the beginning of the assessment process, the Information on the Family Violence Option (Form WVR-1a) is given to the applicant along with a brief summary to ensure an understanding of its contents.
+- A. The assessment of family circumstances and employability for applicants and recipients is conducted by DHS workers at screening. - B. At the beginning of the assessment process, the Information on the Family Violence Option (Form WVR-1a) is given to the applicant along with a brief summary to ensure an understanding of its contents.
 Every recipient must be informed that s/he may be excused from certain RI Works requirements under the Family Violence Option if meeting these requirements puts the recipient or her or his children at risk of domestic violence, and that s/he may claim the Family Violence Option at any time.
-The procedures to be followed after an applicant claims this option or discloses abuse are specified in § 2.13 of this Part. - C. The assessment process begins with the DHS worker using the Family Needs Assessment to collect information about the participant's past educational, training, and employment history as well as the health of the participant and her/his family.
-These and other factors provide a client profile which the agency representative evaluates.
+The procedures to be followed after an applicant claims this option or discloses abuse are specified in § 2.13 of this Part. - C. The assessment process begins with the DHS screening worker using the Family Needs Assessment to collect information about the participant's past educational, training, and employment history as well as the health of the participant and her/his family.
+These and other factors provide a client profile which the agency representative evaluates, and from which s/he can estimate the employment potential of the individual.
 Assessment information is then entered into the eligibility system.
-This collection of data is appraised to identify the individual's strengths and barriers in relation to the individual's readiness for employment.
+This collection of data is appraised to identify the individual's strengths in relation to the individual's readiness for employment.